What are Cybersecurity Preventive Measures? 10 protection tactics 2025

 3. Negative Urgency - If threats like 'Give this login info or your account will be closed', 'Your account at risk, 'update soon', 'We have found illegal activities in your account, provide this money or you will be in jail' etc. are carried out by email, that means it's a phishing mail.
 This could lead you hacker's suspicious website and could steal your info.

 4. Irrelevance in mail, links, and domain - Let's give an example.
-If you get mail from PayPal, but the links in mail do not lead you to PayPal.com (official website) refer that it is a scam.
+If you get mail from PayPal, but the links in mail do not lead you to PayPal.com (official website) refer to it is a scam.
 In simple terms, if the domain name doesn't match, don't click.

 5. Suspicious request - It's the most common type of Phishing scam.
 Suppose an IT team asks you to install a program or files associated with the sender's email.
 Don't do it because it's going out of the norm.
-No responsible IT team asks you to install files or programs avoiding proper method.
+No responsible IT team asks you to install files or programs without using proper method.

 6. Asking for personal details or payment information - there is a high probability (99%) of containing those emails or messages are scams.
 Even the bank where you created an account doesn't want to know your payment or account number through message.
 Mails that contain this type of super illegal asking, no doubt it's a phishing.